top of page

 statement

 I work exclusively on paper which, like skin, is fragile and permeable.
-It yields readily to the touch, calling to mind the imperfections that accumulate with time and experience on the body and the psyche.
+It yields

 The series, Diary Pages, is an ongoing part of my practice.
 Made on familiar calendar

-pages, they juxtapose the orderly passage of time with the messy, often random realities that characterize our days.
+pages, they juxtapose the orderly passage of time with the messy, often random

-seems big, loud, and competing for attention, I value what is otherwise and regret
+My work is understated, reticent, and small in scale, all conscious choices.
+In a world in which so much seems big, loud, and competing for attention, I value what is otherwise and regret

 that it is often overlooked.
-I am interested in how little one can say and still convey meaning.
+I am interested in how little one can say and still convey

 bottom of page